sava9ecode/git_cheat_sheet/README.md

-# git_cheat_sheet
-The most convenient cheat sheet for working with git
+# Helper Project for working with git